How to install Stable Diffusion on Ubuntu and use it in CLI

 Further reading

-Published 3 months ago in #machinelearning about #stable diffusion, #ubuntu and #images by Denys Golotiuk
+Published half a year ago in #machinelearning about #stable diffusion, #ubuntu and #images by Denys Golotiuk

 Edit this article on Github